Story Therapy: Finding the WHYs behind the WHYs

 “No.”

-He wasn’t convinced.
-“You know someone, don’t you?
+He still wasn't convinced.

-“It’s my sister.”
+“I think it’s my sister.”

-Throughout the five weeks prior to this meeting, my screenwriting classmates and I had pitched our story concepts to at least twenty other Industry veterans — producers, directors, show runners, writers, development executives, agents, and managers — who each offered bits of feedback, which we used to polish our pitches even further.
+The five weeks prior to this meeting, my screenwriting classmates and I were pitching concepts to at least twenty other Industry veterans.
+Producers, directors, show runners, writers, development executives, agents, and managers all asked what our stories were about, and we told them.

 I was wrong.